CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/03-CREATE-APPLICATION-GROUP.md

    ![ws name.](media/64.png)

-3. Click on the **Application Group** tab and you will see the default Application Group there.
+3. Click on the **Application Groups** tab and you will see the default Application Group there.

    ![ws name.](media/w8.png)